-The drywall construction materials will be addressed as follows: Spray asbestoscontaining materials with amended water or removal encapsulant.
-During the removal of the drywall construction materials, continual wetting of the material will occur.
-The drywall construction materials will be removed as intact as possible.
-Any blown-in insulation, batt insulation, Kraft paper and drywall texture overspray materials present in the ceiling cavity areas shall be removed and disposed of as ACM.
-Exposed nail heads or hangers will be removed with the drywall construction materials.
+The window glazing compound materials and window components will be addressed as follows: Thoroughly saturate the window glazing compound material with a removal encapsulant or cover the glazing compound materials with duct tape and/or polyethylene.
+This method of removal will allow the window glazing compound material to remain intact in the window frame prior to the entire component being removed and wrapped in two layers of 6-mil polyethylene for disposal.
+Following removal of the window units, the window opening area shall be wet wiped or HEPA vacuumed.
+The mechanical fasteners, which secure the window units, if applicable, will be removed with the window glazing compound remaining in the window frame component.
 The removed materials will be placed in disposable bags or wrapped in poly as soon as practical, and no later than the end of the work period.
 Loose (unbagged) waste materials will not remain in the work area after the end of the work shift.
 The clean surfaces will be encapsulated after passing a visual inspection conducted by a Terracon representative.
-The waste resulting from the removal operations will be double bagged and/or component wrapped in two layers of 6-mil poly, labeled and disposed of in accordance with the guidelines discussed in Item E of this section.
-If woven poly or burlap bags (onion sacks) are utilized for bagging of waste materials, the woven bags will be double bagged in proper poly disposal bags prior to loading into the waste receptacle.
+The waste resulting from the removal operations will be double bagged, labeled and disposed of in accordance with the guidelines discussed in Item E of this section.